-Tuition Grant: Your dependents may be eligible for a grant applied toward the cost of full-time study at an accredited, degree-granting institution.
+Tuition Grant: Your dependents may be eligible for a grant applied toward the cost of full-time undergraduate studies at an accredited, degreegranting institution.
+The Tuition Grant Plan pays for 50% of each dependent child's full-time, undergraduate tuition and eligible fees, up to a maximum of one-half of Johns Hopkins University's freshman undergraduate tuition.

 Tuition Reimbursement: You may be eligible to take undergraduate credit and non-credit courses for career development at an accredited university.
 The plan reimburses up to \$2,000 in tuition expenses.
+If you also participate in the Tuition Remission Plan, use your benefits wisely, as the combined reimbursement you may receive from both of these plans is \$5,250.

 Tuition Remission: You and your dependents may be eligible for part-time credit and non-credit courses offered through the continuing education unit of one of JHU's academic divisions.
+Annual family limit for credit classes; \$5,250; dependent's spending is limited to \$2,625 within family limit.